pa2si/erdkugel/README.md

 new:

-- v 1.0.2 adapted the animation delay of opacity and stacking
+- v 1.0.3 in imprint and privacy the link to e-echt24 is no a target=blank

 What's done: